How we help

 Support workers at Alana House use a holistic approach to ensure that women can access the best possible support and tools to achieve their goals.
 Each woman is offered regular 1-2 -1 sessions with her support worker, and encouraged to utilise the range of Alana House services to help her to achieve the outcomes outlined in her support plans which may also include support from our partner agencies.

 Through this holistic support, many women are able to make positive changes in their lives, reducing the chaos and improving the outcomes for them and their families.
-Click the images at the bottom of the page for some Alana House case studies.

 The key outcomes for the women attending Alana House include:

 - Improved skills and employment prospects

 - Improved self-esteem, confidence and motivation to become independent